DUNE/computing-training-202112/README.md

 How to attend?

-Registration on Indico.
 Participants must have a valid FNAL or CERN account.
+The Indico site is [https://indico.fnal.gov/event/48756/][indico-event]

 Apply immediately if you do not yet have accounts at either lab (info).